pmuens/awesome-serverless/README.md

 - [A closer look at Microsoft’s Azure Event Grid](https://thenewstack.io/closer-look-azure-event-grid/) - Post on what the Azure Event Grid is and how it can be used.
 - [Run any containerized CLI app as a serverless function](https://thenewstack.io/openfaas-put-serverless-function-container/) - Post which explains and discusses the OpenFaaS project.
 - [How to plan a team retreat](https://serverless.com/blog/how-to-plan-a-team-retreat/) - Insights how Serverless, Inc. plans and executes team retreats.
-- [ServerlessConf NY 2017 recap - Day 1](https://serverless.com/blog/serverless-conf-2017-nyc-recap/) - Recap of day 1 at ServerlessConf NY 2017.
+- [ServerlessConf NY 2017 recap](https://serverless.com/blog/serverless-conf-2017-nyc-recap/) - Recap post about ServerlessConf NY 2017.

 ## Screencasts